amazeeio/docs/step_by_step_guides/technical_requirements.md

 [GitHub](http://github.com) and [BitBucket](http://bitbucket.org) are we-based Git repository hosting services.
 Both of them are fully compatible with our automated deployment system.

+The code of your Drupal website should be stored on one of those two hosters.

 ##SSH
 SSH consists of two Keys: